milan-shrestha/gorkha-removals/README.md

 # **Gorkha Removals**

 ## **Overview**

-Gorkha Removals is a moving and removal company based in Sydney, Australia.
-This project is a simple static website made for the small business.
+This is a single page webpage built for a smaill business - moving company.
+It is a simple static website that gives general information about the business to the users.
+This site is mobile friendly.

+## **Live Preview**

+The webpage can be viewed line at [Gorkha Removals](https://milan-shrestha.github.io/gorkha-removals)

 ## **Technologies Used**

-* HTML/ CSS
+* JavScript
 * Bootstrap
-* JavScript
+* HTML/CSS